fengranMark/HAConvDR/README.md

 ## 1. Download data and Preprocessing

 Four public datasets can be downloaded from [QReCC](https://github.com/apple/ml-qrecc), [TopiOCQA](https://github.com/McGill-NLP/topiocqa), and [TREC-CAST](https://www.treccast.ai/).
 Data preprocessing can refer to "preprocess" folder.
-The file with "PRJ" prefix is to processes data for generating pseudo relevant judgment.
+The file with "PRJ" prefix is to processes data for generating pseudo relevant judgment, which should be run after finish the Step 2 as below.

 ## 2. Generate pseudo relevant judgment